 Ms. Napier-Joyce received her B.A. in Government and English from Franklin & Marshall College and her J.D. from the Boston University School of Law cum laude where she was the Book Review and Topics Editor for the Boston University Law Review.

 Ms. Napier-Joyce has been repeatedly named a “Rising Star” in Employee Benefits/ERISA by Maryland Super Lawyers magazine.
-In addition, she has been selected for inclusion in the 2012 and 2013 editions of The Best Lawyers in America.
+In addition, she has been selected for inclusion in the 2012-2015 editions of The Best Lawyers in America.